cognisant/Docs.DevelopmentProcess/docs/discovery.md

 > [business impact]
 ```

 Occasionally, the software development team will manually add cards to Trello at the request of Bath ASU management.
+When this happens, cards should follow the same format as above.

+## Moving on from Ideas

+Cards are normally added to the Software Development Trello board as ideas.
+These ideas get researched and turned into fully-specified _stories_ or _bugs_.
+Both story cards and bug cards use a consistent structure to help people understand the requirements and the genesis of the value being proposed.

+Fully-specified stories and bugs should clearly explain what problem is being solved, how it should be solved, and what the impact of that solution is on the business.

+Stories look like:

+> # Story
+>
+> As a [role], I want [thing], so that [reason].
+>
+> # Acceptance Criteria
+>
+> -
+>
+> ---
+>
+> # Original description
+>
+> ... (as above)

+Bugs look like:

+> # How to Reproduce
+>
+> ...
+>
+> # Expected Behaviour
+>
+> ...
+>
+> # Actual Behaviour
+>
+> ...
+>
+> # Impact
+>
+> ...